 Configuration string syntax

 Fortunately, DigiView does extensive error checking of all of the configuration strings when the plug-in is first loaded.
 Any errors are reported and the plug-in is unloaded.
 Most error messages point to the specific field within the specific string with the error.
-Debugging this portion is usually pretty easy can be done without a debugger.
+Debugging this portion is usually pretty easy and can be done without a debugger.
 Refer to Configuration Editors for the correct syntax.

 Once the plug-in fully loads, the most common problem is getting fields out of sequence.
 If your plug-in ever sends back a field with an older timestamp than the previous field, an error is reported and the plug-in is disabled; no time-travel allowed.
 However, you can generate back-to-back fields with the SAME timestamp in some circumstances.
 The following sequences are allowed to have the same timestamp: